FrankQuirarte/CppND_Capstone_Car_Game/README.md

 ### 6) render.h and render.cpp
 These files define the Renderer class which uses the SDL library to render the game to the screen.
 The Renderer class constructor creates the SDL window and an SDL renderer object that can draw in the window.

-With the help of the texture class the *Renderer::RenderCars()* functions can render the car images representing the car objects in their current position during the game.
+With the help of the texture class the *Renderer::RenderCars()* function renders the car images representing the car objects in their current position during the game.

-*Renderer::RenderBackGround()* method draws the background image with an horizontal animation.

-*Renderer::RenderGameOver()* method draws the game over picture when the game ends.
+*Renderer::RenderBackGround()* method draws the background image with an horizontal animation. *Renderer::RenderGameOver()* method draws the game over picture when the game ends.

 ## Project Rubric